ShuaiZhou302/PP-SIPP/README.md

 ## Project Structure

-* `data/` - Contains a few input files for the toy examples
 * `demo/` - Contains a few input files for the command example cases
 * `include/` - Contains all header files.
 * `source/` - Contains all source files corresponding to the headers.